ducakar/TextureReplacer/README.md

 ------------
 * When a vessel loads, personalised textures are not set for Kerbals on external seats.
 I'm still struggling to extract Kerbals' names for that case.
+* Helmet-less IVA suit in breathable atmosphere have several issues:
+    * It is replaced with a 1-frame lag.
+    * It sometimes fails on flight scene load.
+    * It always fails when on an external seat on scene load.
+    * Jeb, Bill & Bob are spawned in standard instead of veteran IVA suit.

 Change Log
 ----------
+* 0.17
+    - added configuration file
+    - added support for setting helmet visor colour
+    - added experimental feature for Kerbals on EVA to spawn in IVA suit without helmet when in breathable atmosphere (must be enabled in Config.cfg)
+    - changed suit assignment logic for personalised Kerbals with only the head
+      texture: they get a generic suit if one exists and default suit otherwise
 * 0.16
     - more targeted (and faster) personalised texture replacement
     - fixed loosing personalised textures when boarding an external seat